mbruno-kr/auto-model/README.md

 - change 2

-- im a change ontop of tag 0.0.4
+- im a change ontop of tag 0.0.4 with update